Holiday Travel for People with Dementia

 - Wandering behavior.
 Often unfamiliar environments and extra stimulation can cause many to be confused and wander.
 Consider enrolling in MedicAlert + Safe Return.
 Look for companion care bathrooms so that you can assist them in the restroom.
 Have them wear an identification tag around their neck or an ID bracelet.
 Dress them in easy-to-find clothing, such as a bright yellow jacket or red sweater.
 Pack a door alarm or a childproof doorknob cover for wherever you stay.
 Avoid rooms with sliding doors with easy access to the outdoors.
 Do not leave the person unattended.

 - Be prepared.
-To avoid the added stress of rushing, allow extra time for Pack well ahead of your trip and consider shipping your luggage to the hotel instead of carrying it with you.
+To avoid the added stress of rushing, allow extra time for packing well ahead of your trip and consider shipping your luggage to the hotel instead of carrying it with you.
 Bring with you a brief medical history that includes a list of current medications, known allergies, a list of doctors with contact information, and copies of any other important documentation such as insurance information or power of attorney.
 Make sure you have current family members’ contact phone numbers and emails in your phone.
 Bring favorite snacks, hand wipes for clean-up, comforting distractions like photos, books, and music to soothe, and water to keep them hydrated.

 - Air travel.
 Take a direct flight if possible, making a connection could be a big challenge if they are overwhelmed.
 Even if they can walk, consider requesting a wheelchair so airport staff can help you maneuver the airport and minimize your wait in the security lines.
 Let the TSA agent at the security checkpoint know your loved one has dementia because they may be confused or find it difficult to follow directions.
 Follow behind your loved one through security, so you can better assist Book a window or middle seat for your loved one and you take the outside seat so they cannot wander.
 Pre-board the aircraft.
 Don’t be afraid to inform the flight crew of their special needs.
-Try noise-cancelling headphone to block out the distractions.
+Try noise-cancelling headphones to block out the distractions.
 Pack all medication in your carry-on luggage, so it does not get lost.
 Carry all boarding passes and important documentation for your loved one.

 - Special arrangements.
 Consider booking your travel with a travel agency that specializes in travel for those with disabilities or special needs.
 They can assist you with setting up additional services and access to special lounges or quiet pray rooms at some airports to ease your travel.